 George was born in Scotland in 1843 and emigrated to the United States in 1869, coincidentally the year that Elizabeth Maxwell, his second wife, was born.
 In 1875, George married a woman named Charlotte Crawford and later they adopted a daughter, Maud.
 They moved to Portland and in 1890 George joined three other men in founding the Inman-Poulsen Lumber Co.

 Charlotte fell ill and, declared insane, was committed to the state mental hospital.
 She died there in January 1914.
-Just 10 months later George married Elizabeth Maxwell, his housekeeper.
+Just 10 months later, George married his housekeeper Elizabeth Maxwell.
 George and his daughter, Maud, had become estranged during Charlotte’s hospitalization, perhaps because of George’s frequent and indiscreet travels with his housekeeper.
 Maud and her husband moved to France and had no dealings with George.

 That changed after George’s death in 1918.
 Although George had disinherited Maud and left the bulk of his estate to Elizabeth, Maud’s challenge of George’s will was tied up in Multnomah County Circuit Court for years, with the trial providing early Portlanders with lots of juicy gossip.
 After the judge ruled in Elizabeth’s favor, the case was finally dismissed in January 1923.